dfe-analytical-services/ees-data-screener/README.md

 **Updating and this project** <br>
 Most of the files in this project should be self-explanatory when looking around.
 The setup files contain the functions used for each test referred to and called by the .rmd file.
 <br>
 Hard-coded variables, such as acceptable time_identifiers, are defined in the environment_setup script.
-The exception to this is the indcator units, which are defined at the top of the .rmd file due to issues withe the £ symbol.
 If you're looking at a function and can't work out where a variable is from, also check the function_setup file as this contains a number of variables based on the data being screened that are reused across functions.

 <br>